 Despite their smarts, Mini Aussies are still prone to hereditary and congenital conditions that can adversely affect their health – not to mention your family budget.
 Some of the conditions and illnesses Mini Aussies are prone to include genetic abnormalities including multi-drug resistance gene (MDR1); eye conditions such as cataracts, persistent pupillary membrane and progressive retinal atrophy; and knee problems such as luxating patellas.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Mini Aussie inherits his mom’s bad eyes or his dad’s weak knees, you’re covered.